ereverman/eQTL_hisat2/hisat2_Notes.md

 ### File information: dm6.fa.gz (14-Oct-2014,10:55,43M)
 This is the only file in this directory to start with

+After running the following, I made a wget script to download all of the files at once. get_reference_sequences.sh. this also unpacks them.

 1. For troubleshooting, open an interactive node and create a conda environment:
 ```
 srun --time=4:00:00 --ntasks=1 --nodes=1 --partition=sixhour --pty /bin/bash -l